mciantyre/teensy4-rs/CONTRIBUTING.md

 describes how we develop the `teensy4-rs` project, and how you can help us build Rust support for the Teensy 4.

+## Questions

+Need help, or have a question about the project?
+Post your questions in [discussions].

 ## Summary

 Much [`teensy4-rs`] project development happens outside of this repository. `teensy4-rs` contributors also support the [`imxrt-rs`] project.
-The `imxrt-rs` project provides

--   the [`imxrt-hal`] crate, which defines the hardware abstraction layer (HAL) for the Teensy 4
+Notably, the `imxrt-rs` project provides the [`imxrt-hal`] crate, which defines the hardware abstraction layer (HAL) for the Teensy 4.
--   the [`imxrt-boot-gen`] crate, which supports the Teensy 4 runtime

 When requesting a feature or reporting a bug, consider if the issue should be created here, or in one of the other issue trackers described